NHSDigital/bcss-notify-integration/README.md

 We use a containerised Oracle database for local development and integration tests.
 The development/test database connection details can be found in the .env.example file.
-To start the Oracle database container, run:
+To start the Oracle database container, along with other development service containers run:

 ```bash
 ./start-dev-environment.sh